Upload, Edit, and Manage Images

 BEFORE GETTING STARTED

-- Images added to the email builder are automatically resized to fit the width of your email body.
-By default, the email body width is 500 pixels, but it can be adjusted up to 900 pixels, depending on your template design.
+Some images are automatically resized to fit your email body and columns.
+The default email width is 500px, but it can be increased up to 900px depending on your template.

 To upload images to your email or account, start in the email builder.